google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

 </figure>

-From the late 2000s, the trend of retro type movement kicked in, and took over the movie posters and book covers instead of handwritten fonts.
-The definition of retro type is brief—something that feels old but stylish, nostalgic but new somehow, looks rough but also executed gently.
-Retro types gave a familiar and friendly atmosphere and these fonts were used in various scenes everywhere from restaurants to pickets.
+From the late 2000s, the trend of retro type kicked in, and took over the movie posters and book covers instead of handwritten type.
+Retro type could be said to be something that feels old but stylish, nostalgic but new, rough but also executed gently.
+Retro typefaces give a familiar and friendly atmosphere, and these fonts were used in various settings, from restaurants to pickets.

 <figure>